 There are still a few more steps, but remember that your old, original phone provider will continue to give you service until the transfer is complete.

 Contact the new phone service provider you want to switch to.
 The new provider will need several important pieces of data from you to verify identity and to smoothly process your new service application.
-At the very least, you will need to give your full legal name, physical address, date of birth, current telephone number, either written or verbal consent to change phone providers, the last four digits of your Social Security number, and a statement saying that only one person in your household has a Lifeline phone and phone plan.
+At the very least, you will need to give your full legal name, physical address, date of birth, current phone number, either written or verbal consent to change phone providers, the last four digits of your Social Security number, and a statement saying that only one person in your household has a Lifeline phone and phone plan.

 You can search the Lifeline website to find information about all the providers that have been approved to take part in the program.
 Once you have decided on the new provider you want, contact that provider directly and be ready to give it all the information it will need.